A proud history of service

-Today’s East York Concert Band features more than 50 members ranging in age from their early 20s to their late 80s and representing a variety of musical abilities.
+Today’s East York Concert Band features more than 50 members ranging in age from their early 20s to their early 90s and representing a variety of musical abilities.
 Rehearsing weekly from September to June under the direction of conductor Joseph Resendes, the band performs numerous concerts each year featuring repertoire ranging from classical to contemporary.

 The band is a proud member of the Canadian Band Association – Ontario Chapter, and in 2008 was proud to host the association’s annual community band weekend.

 In 2012, the band was also grateful to receive funding from the Ontario Trillium Foundation, an agency of the Government of Ontario, to support the acquisition of new music, percussion instruments and performance equipment as well as the redevelopment of this website.